-Of the 254-mile route through South Carolina, 12% is currently on trails, and another 20% is in development.
-All but 38 miles have been mapped out for future trail.
+Of the 270-mile route through South Carolina, 15% is complete on greenway trails, and another 20% is in development.
 The ECGA is working closely with agencies, municipalities, and organizations throughout the state to get trail on the ground and find solutions to help progress accelerate.

 To learn more about the trail progress and activities in South Carolina, visit the SC Committee page.